edwarddramirez/wavelet-dens-est/README.md

 # wavelet-dens-est
-1D Density Estimation with the Haar Wavelet.
+1D Density Estimation using a dyadic Haar wavelet basis.